bsmith89/longev-mgen/doc/submission.md

 Differences in the functional potential due to differences in gene content of populations found at each of the sites is one possible explanation for this pattern.
+Intriguingly, while we do not conjecture a mechanistic link, an ACA-by-site interaction effect on longevity has been previously observed in the mouse colonies sampled here, with male mice at UT showing a larger increase in median longevity with ACA treatment than those at UM [@Harrison2014; @Harrison2019].

 Despite evidence that
 large differences in gene content can be found between